tekknolagi/tekknolagi.github.com/_posts/2025-02-04-scrapscript-ir.md

 I wrote previously about different slices of life in the various implementations of the Scrapscript programming language.
-Until two weeks ago, the most interesting implementation was a so-called ["baseline compiler"](/blog/scrapscript-baseline/) directly from the AST to C. Now there we have an intermediate representation---an IR.
+Until two weeks ago, the most interesting implementation was a so-called ["baseline compiler"](/blog/scrapscript-baseline/) directly from the AST to C. Now we have an intermediate representation---an IR.

 ## Why add an IR?